Lin-Xu-lab/SpaSNE/README.md

 	2.1 Please use Jupyter notebook to open the preprocessing_BreastCancer1272_example.ipynb for the Human Breast Cancer
 		example.
-Before running this file, please type the following command in the terminal to obtain the "data" folder.
+Before running this file, please type the following command in the terminal to obtain the "data" folder:
 ```
 tar xvzf data.tar.gz
 ```